sujoyghoshal/Google-Maps-Tracker/README.md

 3. **Run the Application**

     ```bash
-    nodemon server.js or node server.js
+    nodemon index.js or node index.js
     ```

     Navigate to `http://localhost:3000` in your web browser to view the application.

 ## Hosted Link

-You can view the hosted version of the project at [Your Hosted Project URL].
+You can view the hosted version of the project at [404].

 ## GitHub Repository